Quinta do Noval Winery Guide

-Today, Quinta do Noval belongs to “AXA Millésimes”, whose wine portfolio reads like wine royalty: Château Suduiraut, Château Pibran, Château Petit-Village, Château Pichon Baron Longueville, and Domaine de l’Arlot in France; Disnoko in Hungary; and Outpost Wines in Napa.
-Noval produces fine, dry DOC wines and of course their world-famous Ports.
-Both styles express the exceptional terroir and stay true to the heritage of the estate –supremely high-quality fruit which expresses itself superbly in the bottle.
-Enjoy this beautiful property as part of our luxury wine tours of the Douro Valley.
-Enjoy a VIP exclusive tasting and private lunch in situ, contact us for more info!
+Presently, Quinta do Noval is under the ownership of “AXA Millésimes,” a distinguished wine portfolio that includes esteemed estates such as Château Suduiraut, Château Pibran, Château Petit-Village, Château Pichon Baron Longueville, and Domaine de l’Arlot in France, Disnoko in Hungary, and Outpost Wines in Napa.
+Noval continues to produce exceptional, dry DOC wines alongside their world-famous Ports.
+Both styles reflect the unique terroir and remain faithful to the estate’s heritage, showcasing supremely high-quality fruit that eloquently expresses itself in every bottle.

 Wines produced